Indefinite Leave to Remain (ILR): A Complete Guide

 • Indefinite Leave to Remain: permanent lawful status, also known as settlement.

-ILR eligibility depends on your current visa and length of stay in the UK.
-Common visa routes to ILR include:
+Eligibility depends on your current visa and length of stay.
+Common routes to ILR include:

 • Family visas (partner, parent, child)